KAIST-SE-Lab/StarPlateS/README.md

-# Platooning-Sandbox-for-SoS
-Platooning simulating environment for Systems of Systems verification and analysis
+# Statistical Verification Framework of Platooning SoS

 based on # VENTOS # project